 “BCTC is honored to partner with the Department of Criminal Justice Training and University of the Cumberlands to help provide educational opportunities for law enforcement officers across the Commonwealth,” said Dr. Koffi Akakpo, President of BCTC.
 “Our partnership has provided an amazing educational opportunity for those who sacrifice so much and put their lives on the line each day.”

-Dr. Christopher Leskiw, Vice-President for Academic Affairs at University of the Cumberlands, says the program should have immediate impact on law enforcement agencies throughout Kentucky.
+Dr. Christopher Leskiw, Vice-President for Academic Affairs at University of the Cumberlands, says the program should have an immediate impact on law enforcement agencies throughout Kentucky.
 Officers can complete their associate’s degree and a few weeks later be on their way to completing their bachelor’s degree at the most affordable private university in the Commonwealth.

 “It’s exciting to see new partnerships such as this enabling hardworking Kentuckians, especially those who serve our communities, to find more opportunities in the classroom and the career field,” Dr. Leskiw said.
 “There is no doubt this initiative will encourage more students to seek out law enforcement as an honorable, stable career choice.”

-Leskiw also said students who complete criminal justice program at Cumberlands and who earn specific certificates through DOCJT's Career Development program, are eligible to earn transfer credit hours toward their Master's in Justice Administration degree at University of the Cumberlands furthering the impact of the initiative.
+Leskiw also said students who complete the criminal justice program at Cumberlands and who earn specific certificates through DOCJT's Career Development program, are eligible to earn transfer credit hours toward their Master's in Justice Administration degree at University of the Cumberlands furthering the impact of the initiative.

 To learn more about the new initiative, visit www.ucumberlands.edu/lawenforcement.